joncutrer/pydweetserver/README.md

 git clone https://github.com/joncutrer/pydweetserver.git
 cd pydweetserver
 pipenv install
-pipenv run python pydweetserver/app.py

 ```
 # How to use it

-By default the REST API webserver will be running port 5000
+By default the REST API webserver starts on port 5000

 ### Start the server...